(left) Sarukhan Beg Turbesi (XIVth century, but modified during the Ottoman rule); (right) Ayni Ali Turbesi (XVI-XVIIth century)

 Pagan regions of Africa (e.g. the African Great Lakes) were a source of slaves for the Ottoman Empire.
 They were called Zanj (Blacks), hence Zanzibar (Coast of the Blacks), an island in the Indian Ocean which housed a famous slave market.

 The decoration of the minaret recalls those of Uc Serefeli Camii, a large mosque built in 1447 at Edirne.
 At the peak of their power the Sultans (similar to the ancient Roman emperors) and the local governors they appointed were very keen on showing the strength of the Ottoman Empire by promoting extensive public works which were not limited to mosques, but included aqueducts, bridges, roads, etc.

-Hatun was an Ottoman honorific title for a high rank woman, especially for the wife of a Sultan.
+Hatun was an Ottoman honorific title for a high rank woman, especially for the chief consort of a Sultan.
 The construction of this mosque was promoted by Husnu Sah Sultan, wife of Sultan Beyazit II in 1490.
 She accompanied her son Sehzade (Prince) Sehinsah, who had been appointed governor of Manisa at the age of seven, to ensure the boy properly behaved.
 She is buried in a turbe at the Muradiye cemetery of Bursa.

 (left) Kursunlu Han near Hatuniye Camii (ca 1490); (right) Yeni (New) Han (1830)